Skip to content

 }

-No over-fetching, no under-fetching — the client gets exactly what it requested.
+No over-fetching, no under-fetching.
+The client gets exactly what it requested.

 For a deeper dive into GraphQL fundamentals, the official GraphQL introduction is an excellent resource.